Congress changed the Internal Revenue Service’s (IRS) reporting requirements for the Form 1099-K. You have questions, we have answers.

 What if I want to receive payments for my business on my Cash App account?

-When you sign up for a Cash App personal account, you agree to send or receive funds for personal, non-commercial purposes only.
-If you sell goods or services and want to be paid through Cash App, you should upgrade your account to a Cash for Business Account.
-Here’s how:
+Remember that business accounts are only for selling goods and services.
+When you sign up for a Cash App, you agree to use your personal account to send and receive funds for personal, non-commercial purposes only.
+If you want to sell goods or services and accept payments via Cash App, you can switch your account to a Cash App for Business Account.